Skip to main content

 Internships

-The Writing internship is a requirement for Writing majors to make sure that these students have the necessary experience to showcase to future potential employers when they begin their journey into the job market.
+The Writing internship is a requirement for Writing and Rhetoric majors to make sure that these students have the necessary experience to showcase to future potential employers when they begin their journey into the job market.

 Yes!
 We encourage English department students are welcome to enroll in the internship course, WRIT 40273: Writing Internship.
-This course is a requirement for all Writing majors and will count toward the Creative Writing minor or English major as a writing course or an elective
+This course is a requirement for all Writing and Rhetoric majors and will count toward the Creative Writing minor or English major as a writing course or an elective

 To find out more info on internships, visit our department internship page.
 Here you will find information on the internship course, a FAQ on internships, an internship guide, and a list of potential agencies!